gRegorLove/mf2-to-iCalendar/README.md

 ### Manual Installation

-Alternately, you can manually install without user Composer.
+Alternately, you can manually install without using Composer.

 You will need to first download the php-mf2 and php-mf-cleaner libraries linked above and include them in your project.